-Though worried about his scars, Steven was overwhelmed by the embrace of his community as soon as he stepped off the plane.
+Though worried about his scars, Steven was embraced by his community as soon as he stepped off the plane.
 From his family and friends to the President of the Republic of Ecuador—Steven was welcomed home warmly by the cloud of witnesses who had rallied for him as he fought for his life over the past long months.

 Steven is finding restoration in his new community, eager to establish new connections and get back to his old self.
 He is still bravely facing all the therapies, check-ups and treatments necessary for a full recovery, as well as meeting with a mentor to give him on-on-one support as he journeys into adolescence.

-He will return to the US in 2019 for more surgeries—a trip he will likely take multiple times over the next 10 years of healing.
+He will likely return to the US in 2019 for more surgeries—a trip he will likely take multiple times over the next many years of healing.

 Road to Reconciliation

 The three teenagers who tortured Steven have been sentenced to eight years in prison.
 The road to healing is long and seeking to offer forgiveness in the midst of it can be heart-wrenching.
 Steven’s family—specifically Karina—asks for prayer that God would show them the way to forgiveness.

 May we be encouraged by their example of seeking to extend radical grace to those who damage us.
 Let us journey with them in praying for continued healing, restoration and forgiveness in the months and years ahead.

 May we together with Steven’s family, long for the day when all things broken are restored.*

 *This article was edited for accuracy on August 28, 2018.